NAMI: Efficient Image Generation via Bridged Progressive Rectified Flow Transformers: Introduction

-In summary, Our primary contributions are as follows: \begin{enumerate} \item Our method enables direct training on multi-resolution images, facilitating rapid learning of semantics at low resolutions and obtain details and quality at high resolutions, thereby accelerating model convergence. \item The NAMI-2B employs temporal separation and spatial cascading within the model to efficiently generate images.
-As shown in Figure \ref{fig:2}, using the same model size, our approach reduces the time required to generate 1024 resolution images by 64\%, while still maintaining a high level of image quality. \item Furthermore, we propose a BridgeFlow module to align flows between different stages. \item We propose the NAMI-1K benchmark and evaluate our model on both NAMI-1K and open-source benchmarks.
+\begin{enumerate} \item Our method enables direct training on multi-resolution images, facilitating rapid learning of semantics at low resolutions and obtain details and quality at high resolutions, thereby accelerating model convergence. \item The NAMI-2B employs temporal separation and spatial cascading within the model to efficiently generate images.
+As shown in \cref{fig:2}, using the same model size, our approach reduces the time required to generate 1024 resolution images by 64\%, while still maintaining a high level of image quality. \item Furthermore, we propose a BridgeFlow module to align flows between different stages. \item We propose the NAMI-1K benchmark and evaluate our model on both NAMI-1K and open-source benchmarks.
 The results across multiple metrics consistently highlight the effectiveness of the proposed method. \end{enumerate}